ksu-cs-textbooks/cis527/content/0-introduction/01-course-introduction.md

 My name is Russell Feldhausen, and I'll be your instructor for this course.
 My contact information is shown here, and is also listed on the syllabus, and on the home page of the course on K-State Canvas.
 My email address is russfeld@ksu.edu, and it is the official method of communication for matters outside of this course, since it allows me to have a record of our conversations and respond when I'm available.
 However, I'll also be available via the K-State CS Discord server, so you can easily chat with me there.
 There is a channel already created for this course that I encourage you to make use of throughout this course.

+We also have one teaching assistant this semester - Matt Schwartz.
+He'll also be available to answer questions, help with lab assignments, and will be doing some of the lab grading as well.

 For communication in this course, there are two basic methods that I recommend.
 For general questions about the course, content, getting help with labs, and any other items relevant to the course, I encourage you to use the course channel on Discord.
 This allows all of us to communicate in a single space, and it also means that any questions I answer will immediately be available for the whole class.
-For personal issues, grading questions, or if you have something that is a "to-do" item for me, please email me directly.
+For personal issues, grading questions, or if you have something that is a "to-do" item for me, please email the course email, which is cis527-help@ksuemailprod.onmicrosoft.com.
 While I will strive to check Discord often, I've found that sometimes tasks can get lost in the discussion, so having an email in my inbox to prompt me to follow up is very helpful.

-I am working remotely out of my home in Kansas City, so I won't be available on campus very often during the fall 2022 semester.
+I am working remotely out of my home in Kansas City, so I won't be available on campus very often during the semester.
 I do have an office, and I will be there usually on Mondays to meet with folks on campus and hold office hours.
 I'll be sure to announce those times as they are scheduled.

 In addition, I must give credit to several people for helping me develop the content in this course.
 First and foremost is [Seth Galitzer](http://people.cs.ksu.edu/~sgsax/), the CS system administrator, as well as several of my former students and teaching assistants.